 Some Insurgents were equipped with WW2 era sub-machine guns.
 SMG Teams are treated like a normal Crossfire SMG Squads.

 Scout and Sentry Teams are a new troop type for Fogo Cruzado.
 They represent one or two men with a specific role and are on a small base.
 These small teams shoot with 2d6 into the open / 1d6 into cover.
 They can only initiate close combat with another Scout or Sentry and fight in close combat with a -2 modifier.
-Scouts are likely to have Tracker ability.
+Scouts are likely to have the Tracker characteristic.

 Heavy weapons in Fogo Cruzado are treated the same as in normal Crossfire, e.g. arc of fire and penalty in close combat.